 Without a doubt, Istanbul is the most interesting city in Turkey in the cultural and historical sense.
 However, even despite this, it still cannot be called an immensely popular independent direction.

 After all, most tourists arriving in the country are primarily interested in its resorts.
-And pay attention to the brilliant capital of the Byzantine and the Ottoman Empire, only then.
-For example, when they get tired of staying in a well-fed, but after a week becoming a little boring resort reservation.
+And pay attention to the brilliant capital of the Byzantine and the Ottoman Empire as if by accident.
+For example, when they get tired of staying in a well-fed, but after a week or two becoming a little boring resort reservation.

 However, it is quite easy to get to Istanbul from Antalya by car or – even more so – by bus today.
 So you can combine business with pleasure – after all, on the Turkish Riviera even in winter is pretty warm and sunny!

-And if for some reason you do not have enough impressions from visiting the city’s attractions, you can always go to the surroundings of Istanbul.
+And if for some reason you don’t have enough impressions from visiting the city’s attractions, you can always go to the surroundings of Istanbul.
 Take a trip to the Princes’ Islands and the Belgrade Forest, Yalova or Edirne.

 If you want – by public transport.
 But at this time, both car rental and a guided bus tour will not ruin anyone.